WwW - World-wide economy

 The second step: optimisation

-- design of work tasks and process sections
+- Design of work tasks and process sections;

-- ergonomic design of work systems
+- ergonomic design of work systems;

-- optimisation of flow organisation
+- Optimisation of the flow organisation.

-REFA International: our services
+REFA International: our offer